dolfies/discord-chrome-app/README.md

 That's it!
 You're done.

-## Updates

-The app doesn't automatically update, to update it, just follow the installation instructions.

 ## License

 This app is licensed under the GNU GPL v3.
 No warranty, either implied or stated, is available.